Professional Craft Brewing - Certificate

 With the successful completion of the certificate, students are able to demonstrate the ability to design, formulate and brew beer recipes that meet generally accepted standards and reflect the characteristics of primary beer styles.
 This certificate prepares candidates for a career in a variety of entry-level positions within mid-sized breweries, or assistant brewer positions within smaller breweries, across the industry.
 This program serves to enhance advancement and development of opportunities for those already in the field, or to provide a means for avid home brewers to hone their knowledge and skills to enter the industry professionally.

 This program allows students to choose the delivery format that best suits their needs and location — either fully in person on our campus, fully online from their own location, or a combination of both.
 Students may also choose a three-week study abroad course in the UK as a component of either program.
-The Applied American Craft Brewing capstone course (CUL4417) is a hybrid course that incorporates both online and hands-on learning components.

 NOTE: Students who enroll in this certificate program are ineligible for financial aid.
 Veterans may be eligible to apply benefits towards tuition and fees.
 Contact the Financial Planning office for options.
 Costs for this program do not include any additional costs or fees, such as travel or supplies.